calebebrim/kubernetes-data-pipeline/2 - certificate-manager/README.md

     make install
 ```

-Onde you have the repository of certificate manager added, you don't need to add it again.
+Once you have the repository of certificate manager added, you don't need to add it again.